chef/chef-web-docs/step_orgmapper/step_orgmapper_start.rst

 ..
 To start |orgmapper|:

 Log in to the server that is hosting the back-end.
-(In a |ha| configuration, this should be the current primary server in that configuration.)
+(In a high availability configuration, this should be the current primary server in that configuration.)

 .. code-block:: bash